 Undrafted rookies Levi Norwood, Cameron Meredith and Ify Umodu round out the group.

-I take an Inside Look at the current Bears wide receivers in the seventh installment of this series.
-You can read the most recent story about the tight ends.
+Here's an Inside Look at the current Bears wide receivers in the seventh installment of this series.
+You can read the previous story about the tight ends.

 Jeffery - 36 starts, 198 receptions, 2,921 receiving yards, 20 touchdowns.
 Those are the numbers Jeffery has been able to put up in three seasons with the Bears.
 He battled injuries during his rookie campaign, 2012, but he's improved his body strength with intense training that helped him trim some body fat.